apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    This is a read-only configuration option that contains the ``SYSCONFDIR`` value specified at build time relative to the installation prefix.
 The ``$TS_ROOT`` environment variable can be used alter the installation prefix at run time.
+The directory must allow read/write access for configuration reloads.

 .. ts:cv:: CONFIG proxy.config.syslog_facility STRING LOG_DAEMON